Swami Rama Himalayan University: History

-In April 2012, a proposal for establishing a university was put before the Government of Uttarakhand by Himalayan Institute Hospital Trust.
-In December 2012 Uttarakhand Legislative Assembly passed the 'Himalayan University Bill, 2012' and in February 2013 it became an Act through the assent of Governor of Uttarakhand as Himalayan University Act, 2012 (Uttarakhand Adhiniyam Sankhya 12 of 2013).
-The first academic session of university was started from July 2013.
+Swami Rama Himalayan University expanded on the more than thirty years of the academic and clinical program at the Himalayan Institute of Medical Sciences, established in 1995.
+In April 2012, a proposal for establishing a separate university was put before the Government of Uttarakhand by Himalayan Institute Hospital Trust.
+In December 2012, the Uttarakhand Legislative Assembly passed the 'Himalayan University Bill, 2012' and in February 2013 it became an Act through the assent of Governor of Uttarakhand as Himalayan University Act, 2012.